NomzamoPrecious/Portfolio-Website/README.md

 Too often, African tech professionals are seen only as consumers of technology created elsewhere.
 I'm changing that narrative, qpplying world-class skills to local challenges, proving that we can both learn from global best practices AND innovate solutions tailored to our unique context.

 #### 👩‍🏫 **Mentoring the Next Generation**
 As a former academic tutor, I know the power of knowledge sharing.
-My work matters because I'm not just building systems—I'm documenting processes, creating clear explanations, and paving the way for others to follow.
+My work matters because I'm not just building systems, I'm documenting processes, creating clear explanations, and paving the way for others to follow.
 Each project includes learning that I can pass on.

 #### ⚖️ **Building with Integrity**
 In an industry sometimes focused on quick wins, I prioritize sustainable, ethical solutions.
-Whether it's ensuring data privacy, implementing proper security protocols, or creating documentation for long-term maintenance—I build with integrity for lasting impact.
+Whether it's ensuring data privacy, implementing proper security protocols, or creating documentation for long-term maintenance, I build with integrity for lasting impact.

 ### **Perspective 4: Future Vision**

 #### 🤖 **For the AI Revolution**
 As artificial intelligence transforms industries, clean, well-structured data becomes priceless.
-My data engineering work creates the foundation upon which machine learning models can be built—ensuring that AI solutions are based on accurate, representative data.
+My data engineering work creates the foundation upon which machine learning models can be built, ensuring that AI solutions are based on accurate, representative data.

 #### 🏡 **For Remote Work Evolution**
 The future is distributed.
-My networking and cloud expertise enables seamless remote collaboration, helping organizations access talent regardless of location while maintaining security and productivity—a crucial capability for South Africa's participation in the global digital economy.
+My networking and cloud expertise enables seamless remote collaboration, helping organizations access talent regardless of location while maintaining security and productivity, a crucial capability for South Africa's participation in the global digital economy.

 #### 📈 **For Sustainable Tech Growth**
 I believe in technology that grows with organizations, not technology that requires constant expensive upgrades.
 My solutions are scalable, maintainable, and designed with future needs in mind—helping businesses invest wisely in their digital futures.

 #### 🌍 **For Digital Inclusion**
 True innovation leaves no one behind.
-Whether it's ensuring websites are accessible, systems work on low-bandwidth connections, or interfaces are intuitive for non-technical users—I build with inclusion as a core principle, not an afterthought.
+Whether it's ensuring websites are accessible, systems work on low-bandwidth connections, or interfaces are intuitive for non-technical users, I build with inclusion as a core principle, not an afterthought.

 ## 🏆 What Makes This Portfolio Unique